Ines G. Moran

 Midway Island (2022- current)

-In collaboration with a fantastic team of researchers and engineers, this project explores the soundscapes of several species of Albatrosses on Midway Island.
+This project explores the soundscapes of several species of Albatrosses on Midway Island.

 Exploring vocal learning abilities in vocal non-learners